Transitions in Dynamic Point Labeling: Introduction

-In this paper we study transitions on maps that show point features~$P$ and their labels~$L$.
-Let~$P$ be a finite point set in $\mathbb{R}^2$, where each point $p_i\in P$ has a label $l_i\in L$ associated to it.
-Labels are axis-aligned rectangles in the frequently used four-position model, that is, each point~$p_i$ has four possible candidate positions to place label~$l_i$~\cite{Formann.1991} (see Figure~\ref{fig:position-model}a).
-While labels are often modeled as arbitrary (axis-aligned) rectangles, we use squares with side length $\sigma = 1$ for simplicity.
-In Appendix~\ref{app:arbitrary-rectangles} we show how our results extend to arbitrary rectangles.
+In this paper we study transitions between labeled maps that show point features~$P$ and their labels~$L$, where each point $p_i\in P$ has a label $l_i\in L$ associated to it.
+Labels are axis-aligned rectangles in the classical and frequently used four-position model, that is, each point~$p_i$ has four possible candidate positions to place label~$l_i$~\cite{Formann.1991} (see \cref{fig:position-model}a).
+Note that the considered candidate positions are the most preferable ones according to Yoeli~\cite{Yoeli.1972}.
+However, our proposed transitions can readily be generalized to other fixed and sliding position models.
+While labels are often modeled as arbitrary (axis-aligned) rectangles, we use squares with side length $\sigma = 1$ for simplicity of the exposition.
+Furthermore, labels can be modeled as axis-aligned squares if they should display a single icon as in~wettermelden.at~\cite{GeoSphereAustria2024} or \cref{fig:instant_change}.
+In Appendix~A, we show that our results on the number of possible label overlaps also extend to arbitrary-sized rectangles by multiplying the bound by a constant factor that depends on the ratio between the size of the rectangles.
 A labeling~$\GeneralLabeling \subseteq L$ of $P$ consists of a set of pairwise non-overlapping labels, and can be drawn on a map conflict-free, by drawing only the labels in \GeneralLabeling\space with their associated points.
 If the label $l \in L$ for a point $p \in P$ is not contained in \GeneralLabeling, we do not draw $p$ either.